 Average Rate: $11.53 per hour

 Sites like Rover and Dogvacay offer on-demand employment options that fit with even the most offbeat schedules.
-And, those who are willing and able to host doggy daycares and overnight pet sits can end up making twice the amount of money as dog walkers.
-Of course, your income could be even higher if you have experience working with nontraditional pets, such as farm animals, reptiles, and horses.
+And, those who are willing and able to host doggy daycares and overnight pet sits can end up making twice the amount of money as a dog walker.
+Of course, your income could be even higher if you have experiences working with nontraditional pets, such as farm animals, reptiles, and horses.

 If you're interested in caring for cats, Holidog offers services for both dogs and cats.
 This job is well suited for people with limited, inconsistent schedules who need to earn a small amount of extra cash.